Executive Summary to the Fiscal Year 2019 Financial Report of U.S. Government

 An Unsustainable Fiscal Path

 An important purpose of this Financial Report is to help citizens understand current fiscal policy and the importance and magnitude of policy reforms necessary to make it sustainable.
-A sustainable fiscal policy is one where the ratio of debt held by the public to GDP (the debt-to-GDP ratio) is stable or declining over the long term.
+A sustainable fiscal policy is defined as one where the ratio of debt held by the public to GDP (the debt-to-GDP ratio) is stable or declining over the long term.
 GDP measures the size of the nation’s economy in terms of the total value of all final goods and services that are produced in a year.
 Considering financial results relative to GDP is a useful indicator of the economy’s capacity to sustain the government’s many programs.

 Receipts, Spending, and the Debt